Fitna debuted on Thursday at Web site LiveLeak.com, only to be taken down a day later following threats to LiveLeak's staff.

 extremists could also target British interests.

-rules allow, it said.
+and our rules allow, it said.
 There was no legal reason to refuse Geert Wilders the right to post his film and it is not our place to censor people based on an emotive response.
-The website said that it did not endorse Mr Wilders or his views.
+The website said that it did not endorse Mr Wilders or

 It showed statistics of the growing Muslim population and images of female genital mutilation, a hanging of suspected gay men, beheadings and bloodied children, all following the words: “The Netherlands in future?”